top of page

 I regularly offer the following graduate seminars:

-I have offered doctoral supervision in both philosophy and computer science in a variety of topics including language, consciousness, and moral judgment.
+I have offered doctoral supervision in both philosophy and computer science in a variety of topics.

 bottom of page